-South Hillsboro is 1,400 acres of open space, farmland and home sites in the process of becoming something entirely new.
-Bordered on the south by Rosedale Road, on the north by Tualatin Valley Highway, and lying between SW 229th Avenue and the existing Urban Growth Boundary to the west and SW 209th Avenue on the east, South Hillsboro will be a community that meets the needs of Hillsboro's future while staying firmly rooted in the past, sharply focused on growing a complete, connected, and green community.
+Once the historic Ladd-Reed farm, South Hillsboro is 1,400 acres of open space, farmland and developed property that is in the process of becoming an entirely new and exciting part of our community.
+Bordered on the south by Rosedale Road, on the north by Tualatin Valley Highway, and lying between SW 229th Avenue and the existing Urban Growth Boundary to the west and SW 209th Avenue on the east, this new, innovative place will help meet some of our current and future needs for housing while creating an amazing neighborhood.
+South Hillsboro will include three unique districts which together will provide diverse residential neighborhoods located near jobs, retail centers, schools, parks, trails and greenways — all situated in ways that make it easy to walk, bike and use public transit.
 Read a two-page overview of the Future South Hillsboro.

 The 2014 South Hillsboro Community Plan envisions the area's long-term development over the next 20 years, building upon prior planning efforts in the area.
 At full build out, South Hillsboro is anticipated to include: